Symmetry Properties of Quantum Dynamical Entropy: Example Numerics: Cumulative AFL in Quantum Cat Map

 \subsection{The Quantum Cat Map and its Symmetries}

-Here, we present numerics showcasing the behaviors of cumulative AFL entropy in perturbed quantum cat maps, a well-studied family of single particle models.
-The unitary dynamics is derived from a discrete classical map on torus $\dsT^2$, the Arnol'd cat map~\cite{arnold-1968-ErgodicProblems}.
-For more information on this map and its quantization, see Appx.~\ref{sect:cat-appendix} and references therein.
+The unitary dynamics of the quantum cat map is derived from the Arnol'd cat map, a discrete classical map on torus $\dsT^2$~\cite{arnold-1968-ErgodicProblems}.
+For more information on this map and its quantization, see Appendix~\ref{sect:cat-appendix} and references therein.
 In our work, we choose the perturbed cat map

 where $(q,p) \in \dsT^2$, $\bf{A} = \smallcatmat{A_{11}}{A_{12}}{A_{21}}{A_{22}}$ is an $\operatorname{SL}(2,\dsZ)$ matrix, and $\kappa$ is a small perturbation.
 The notation $(q,p)$ is meant to evoke position and conjugate momentum forming a toral phase space, which is the identification made for quantization.
-Demanding wavefunctions respect the periodicity of the torus (set to unity\footnote{Setting the periodicity of torus to unity can be thought of as a rescaling of units.}) in both $q$ and its Fourier partner $p$ yields a finite dimensional Hilbert space with rational Planck's constant $h = 1 / N$ where $N$ is the Hilbert space dimension~\cite{hannay-1980-QuantizationLinear, esposti-1993-QuantizationOrientation}.
+Demanding wavefunctions respect the periodicity of the torus (set to unity) in both $q$ and its Fourier partner $p$ yields a finite dimensional Hilbert space with rational Planck's constant $h = 1 / N$, where $N$ is the Hilbert space dimension~\cite{hannay-1980-QuantizationLinear, esposti-1993-QuantizationOrientation}.
 The Hilbert space is spanned by position eigenstates $\ket{q_j}$ delta-localized to $q_j = j / N$ for $j=0,\dots,N-1$ (more generally, the index is identified modulo $N$).
-For a given classical map defined by $\bfA$ and $\kappa$, the quantized unitary map $U$ is computed by taking the semiclassical propagator to be exact~\cite{hannay-1980-QuantizationLinear, matos-1993-QuantizationAnosov}.\footnote{The general expression for $U$ is too involved to explain in the main text.
-See Appx.~\ref{sect:cat-appendix} for details.}
+For a given classical map defined by $\bfA$ and $\kappa$, the quantized unitary map $U$ is defined by the semiclassical (stationary phase) formula for the propagator~\cite{hannay-1980-QuantizationLinear, matos-1993-QuantizationAnosov}.